 Sixteen year old Katniss Everdeen lives in District 12, the poorest district and supports her depressed Mother and fragile little sister by hunting.
 When her sister is chosen to take part in the hunger games, Katniss volunteers to go instead of her.
 Her male counterpart from District 12 is Peeta Mellark, her schoolmate who has a crush on her and had once surreptitiously saved her and her family from the verge of starvation.
 The rest of the story follows Katniss’s adventures as she witnesses her competitors kill each other, gets to kills one or two of them herself and strikes up a unlikely friendship with Peeta as they progress towards the grand finale.

 Perhaps as it was written with a teenage audience in mind, Katniss’s gruesome escapades come across not as a dark, disturbing story of a world gone horribly wrong, but rather like an animated computer game.
 There are no shades of grey here.
 The characters are either good or evil in a straightforward manner.
 Incidents that ought to evoke sympathy such as the death of a character and mercy-kiling of another turn out to be flat and one-dimensional.
-There are too many coincidences and too much serendipity in the way Katniss gets the things that she needs to survive at about just the right time.
+There are too many coincidences in the way Katniss gets the things she needs to survive.
 However, the lack of depth does not deter one from enjoying the novel which has an interesting plot, is well written and keeps the reader hooked until the last page.